Prof. Dr. Sebastian Weydner-Volkmann

 For this website, I try to make an effort in order to keep personal data collection to a minimum.
 You can read my blog without entering any personal information.
 No web analysis, visitor tracking, social networking or advertisement tools are used.
 Outside of what is necessary to run the WordPress blog, no data is collected.
 And unless legally required, none of that data will be given to third parties.

 I support the idea to encrypt the web – which is why all web traffic to my blog is redirected to make use of SSL.
 However, please be aware that data transfer is never completely secure against third party access.
 And while I always try to keep this website as safe and up-to-date as possible, I cannot guarantee that the blog will not get compromised at some point.
 As always on the web, please be skeptical.

 Due to the nature of how WordPress works, in some situations, cookies are used to store information on your computer that could make you identifiable.
 As mentioned above, however, no tracking of visitors takes place.

 If you use the commenting function, you may opt-in to store some of the information you previously entered (name, email address and website) in cookies on your own computer.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year will be used only for this purpose; if you want to have that information deleted later on, you can do so yourself by deleting the cookie through your browser.

 If you login to the website as an author, so-called session cookies are used to verify that you are logged in.
-And no, sorry, unless I come to you and ask you, you cannot become an author on this blog, so this probably doesn’t affect you, anyway.
+And no, sorry, unless I come to you and ask you, you cannot become an author on this blog, so this doesn’t affect you, anyway.